awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.ReadData.Query.md

 Note that the primary key for this table consists of *Artist* and *SongTitle*\.

-Here are some `Query` examples in DynamoDB:
+The following are some DynamoDB `Query` examples\.

 ```
 // Return a single song, by primary key